vochicong/ionic-tutorial/README.md

-# Ionic Intro
+# Ionic Tutorial

-Let's do the Ionic Introduction Tutorial using Cloud9 IDE.
+Let's do the Ionic Tutorial using Cloud9 IDE.

 ## Get started